 A: What do you find the most challenging in working as an artist?

-G: I suppose, the biggest challenge is to find youself in what you are doing, and that is an eternal question for most of artists.
+G: I suppose, the biggest challenge is to find yourself in what you are doing, and that is an eternal question for most of the artists.
 Not to find something that differs you from the others, but to go deeper, that is the challenge.

 A: Who are your favorite artists right now?
 Do you feel like your style is somewhat similar to theirs?